fauna/fauna-python/README.md

 ## Logging

-Debug logging is handled by the standard logging package in under the `fauna` namespace.
-We will log the request with body, excluding the Authorization header, as well as the full response.
+Logging is handled using Python's standard `logging` package under the `fauna` namespace.
+Logs include the HTTP request with body (excluding the `Authorization` header) and the full HTTP response.

-In your application, you can enable debug logging with the following.
-Given this is a standard convention in Python, you may want more fine-grained control over which libraries log.
-See Python's how-to at https://docs.python.org/3/howto/logging.html.
+To enable logging:
 ```python
 import logging
 from fauna.client import Client